clmbtti/mur/README.md

-Pulls in arch Mesa packages with hardware acceleration to a Manjaro installation, using YES to pass confirmation to pacman.
+Pulls in arch Mesa packages with hardware acceleration to an AMD64 Manjaro installation, using YES to pass confirmation to pacman.

 Usage: